 BMC series blog

-Selected articles from the Second IEEE International Conference on Computational Advances in Bio and Medical Sciences (ICCABS 2012): Genomics
+Selected articles from the International Conference on Intelligent Biology and Medicine (ICIBM 2013): Genomics